 There’s no cure for osteoarthritis and it does get worse with time.
 However, joints can be replaced successfully, improving mobility and reducing pain.

-The damaged joint can be replaced with an artificial one, called a prosthesis – it can be made from a combination of metal, plastic or ceramic.
+The damaged joint can be replaced with an artificial one, called a prosthesis – it can be made from a combination of metal or plastic.
 This is a common procedure to relieve the pain of osteoarthritis and is a long-term solution for a worn-out joint.
 Last year alone, we carried out almost 4,000 knee replacements and almost 5,000 hip replacements.

 Related tests and scans

 Get in touch

 Fill in an enquiry form below or call us